Victorian Government Solar Homes Scheme: A Guide for Retailers

 Things you can do, now that the rebate is live!

 1. Get set up on the Solar Victoria portal

 Make sure you’re all set to go when the rebate goes live.
 You can access the portal here.

 Don’t forget that you’ll need CEC Solar Retailer status to participate in the scheme.
 You can apply here.

 With the rebates and Government’s interest free loans on solar PV capped at $4,450, your customers may require a payment option to fund the gap.

 The rebate goes a long way to making solar PV, battery and solar hot water systems affordable for everyday Australians, but there’s still a cost to them with this scheme.
-In addition to Brighte’s 0% Interest Payment Plan*, a recently launched low rate Green Loan** is tailored specifically for these purchases and can cover homeowners who meet the lending criteria for an amount from $1,000 – $30,000.
-With two Brighte products to choose from, this means eligible Victorian homeowners have a $0 upfront payment to the purchase and can repay in affordable, fortnightly amounts over time.
+In addition to Brighte’s 0% Interest Payment Plan*, a recently launched low rate Green Loan** is tailored specifically for these purchases and can cover homeowners who meet the lending criteria for an amount from $1,000 – $45,000.
+With two Brighte products to choose from, this means eligible Victorian homeowners can repay in affordable, fortnightly amounts over time.
 Make sure you’re set up and ready to run with Brighte – with this fast, point-of-sale finance, you’ll be ready to close the influx of deals likely to come your way this year with demand driven by the Victorian Government rebate.

 4. Focus on customers not eligible for the current scheme

 Not all homeowners are eligible for a rebate on July 1.
 In particular, any households with an existing solar system don’t qualify.
 Upgrades from smaller, 1.5kW systems are one of the biggest source of sales among Australian solar retailers, so don’t forget to reconnect with some of your previous customers to look for new sales.